THE PLOT WITH THE VIEWS

 4. The Test

 Climate experts predict a future of more extreme weather events.
 As we’ve seen this year, this can mean heavier rainfall, storms, and/or longer drought.
 As a studio class we developed a test based on these predictions using the selected species and planting strategy as variables for the site.
+We landed on a strategy that takes 3 different California native plant communities and intermixed them on site.

 -Oak woodland based on the historic ecology of the north facing slope